-- Electronically – If the leader can’t attend, or if students are doing learning at their own pace or remotely, the leader can still reinforce and support the training by:
+- Electronically: If the leader can’t attend, or if students are learning at their own pace or remotely, the leader can still reinforce and support the training by doing the following:

-- If video isn’t an option, a short email, before the first course, introducing the program and stating their support is a great option.
+- Sending a short email, if video isn’t an option, before the first course and introducing the program, stating their support

-Either way upper management shows support (in-person or online), their main task is to remind the students of the benefits and share that they expect big things from them because they are the future leaders of this company.
+However upper management shows support (in person or online), their main task is to remind the students of the benefits and share that they expect big things from them because they are the future leaders of this company.

 Much of the learning in The Leadership Journey comes after supervisors take a training course.
-The curriculum uses action plans, follow-through, and follow-up to hold students accountable and to make sure the training provides a positive impact in your company.
+The curriculum uses action plans, follow-through, and follow-up to hold students accountable and ensure the training provides a positive impact on your company.

-After participating in a training course, they will be using Personal Action Plans back on the job to apply their new skills to real workplace challenges.
-Later, they will be held accountable for sharing how they used their new skills when they applied what they learned from The Leadership Journey in the workplace.
+After participating in a training course, they will use personal action plans back on the job to apply their new skills to real workplace challenges.
+Later, they will be held accountable for sharing how they used their new skills when applying what they learned from The Leadership Journey in the workplace.

 The invitation should let your supervisors know from the start that application and follow-up are a part of The Leadership Journey.
-This helps make sure they are engaging in learning and using their new skills back on the job to improve their productivity, teamwork, and the company.
+This ensures they engage in the learning process and use their new skills back on the job to improve their productivity, teamwork, and the company.